Age-Old Wisdom meets Modern Tools

 What is a Four-Leaf Clover?

-A four-leaf clover isn’t a variety; it’s actually an unusual mutation of a three-leafed clover and, therefore, a “lucky” symbol or more of a superstitution.
+A four-leaf clover isn’t a variety; it’s just an unusual mutation of a three-leafed clover.
+It is meant to represent God’s Grace and is a “lucky” symbol because it’s hard to find.

 Your chances of finding a four-leaf clover are 1 in 10,000!
 That’s where the luck comes in, I guess.
 If you do find one, giving it to someone else doubles your luck.

 Superstitions aside, clover is valuable plant in many ways.
 Bees and other pollinators can’t resist its flowers.
 Red clover is especially attractive to bumblebees.
 The plants can be turned into the soil as green manure.
 The roots host nitrogen-fixing bacteria that enrich the soil.
 The plants are high quality forage for many animals.
 This is the plant you want to feed to your pet bunny.